The brain looks for patterns and consistencies. Hebbian Learning attempts to connect the psychological and neurological underpinnings of learning.

 Programmes are designed for the neurotypical classroom, for children who have normally developing speech, language and communication skills, are physically and emotionally healthy, regularly attend school and have parents or carers who can and do support their children at home.

 After over a decade of supporting teachers in both the primary and secondary school sectors, I have realised the best focus of my time is the early years - to prevent these issues, and protect these children even before they start school.
 I can't change the education system, but I can do far more to raise awareness, support those caring for young children, and protect them from failure.
 As a nation we immunise children against illness, but not against illiteracy.
 For however long I have on this earth, this is my life's work; my calling.

 I want every child, teenager and adult, to be able to say 'I Can Read Without You'.
 Reading independently is empowering because you can then do what you like with it - it can't hold you back - what you do with it becomes your choice.
 Not having that choice is unforgivable, when it is possible for almost everyone.

-The first thing we MUST do in the early years (3-5) is to check EVERY child to see which do not yet have a brain 'wired' to be able to read; this will be around a third of children, and some of these may be dyslexic.
+The first thing we MUST do in the early years (3-5) is to check EVERY child to find out if they have a brain 'wired' for orthographic learning, which is essential if they are to learn to read and spell; around a third of children won't, and some of these may be dyslexic.
 We check this as part of their daily play-based activities using our unique Phonemic Awareness Screener (PAS) which does not include looking at, or naming, letters or their 'sounds'.
-It is quick and easy, and we can get to work rewiring those brains for written language!
-Our aim is also to make this FREE.
+It is quick and easy, and we can get to work wiring ALL brains for 'orthographic learning' ie to understand written language!
+Our aim is also to make this screening FREE.